California-Data-Collaborative/Open-Water-Rate-Specification/CONTRIBUTING.md

 This repository documents how to contribute data to the **Open Water Rate Specification** (OWRS), a machine-readable format for specifying and sharing water rate information.

-OWRS is designed so that any contributor can add data to
+OWRS is designed so that anyone can contribute standardized water rate data.

 ### Getting Started